 If you’re looking to use amla oil on your hair and skin, be aware that it comes in varied concentrations.
 A study found that a 7.5% concentration oil, mixed with water, is most effective on hair.(13)

 Finally, if sourcing amla powder, make sure to buy certified organic from a trusted, verified source.

 Many small-scale amla farmers in India are now seeking organic certification for their amla.
 The tree is naturally resistant to pest and disease, which helps!

 Remember: ‘ground amla powder’ should be the only ingredient on the label.

 How to use amla in your kitchen

-Let food be medicine and medicine be food, in the true spirit of Ayurveda.
-Make amla a regular part of your larder.
-Heal through daily life and daily rituals.
 Amla powder does not carry a strong flavour.
-You can use it in anything and everything, from smoothies, soups, pasta, stews, to salads, dips, and so on.
+You can use it in anything and everything, from smoothies, soups, pasta, stews, to salads and dips.

-Here is one last study we absolutely cannot resist telling you about, and which may apply to your kitchen.
-Some scientists have determined through extensive testing that adding amla to ice cream ensures that it melts at a slower rate.
-Amla also makes ice cream healthier!(14)
+There is one last study that we can’t resist telling you about – proof, if ever you needed it, that amla is a worthy addition to your pantry!
+Scientists have determined through extensive testing that adding amla to ice cream makes it melt at a slower rate.
+Longer-lasting ice cream?
+Sign us up!(14)